Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Installing pfodWeb on your microprocessor for HTTP connections

-If your Arduino microprocessor supports a web server and has 200kB of available file storage, you can host all the pfodWeb files on your pfodDevice (your microprocessor) and serve them from there.
+If your Arduino microprocessor supports a web server and has 1MB of available file storage, you can host all the pfodWeb files necessary to connect via HTTP on your pfodDevice (your microprocessor) and serve them from there.
+Any web browser can be used to display pfod GUI's via HTTP

 1) Install the Arduino IDE V2 data upload add-on arduino-littlefs-upload that will upload the file system data to ESP8266 and ESP32 and Pi Pico